-The mystical blend of proteins and starches that make up the reserved liquid from cooking chickpeas shares several qualities with the incredible egg.
+The mystical blend of proteins and starches that make up the reserved liquid from cooking the chickpea legume shares several qualities with the incredible egg.
 Most importantly: its ability to whip up into meringue.

 And so is born the most perfect version of a vegan meringue cookie.

 Don’t let its origins scare you – this sweet treat tastes nothing like beans.
 In fact, once whipped, you would never know that you’re not actually working with eggs.

 To make this tasty alternative, you’ll first need to acquire some aquafaba.
 You can do this by purchasing a can of cooked chickpeas (I recommend searching for a low-salt variety) or by making it yourself.